Joanne Koopmans, Registered Psychologist, MSc Marital and Family Therapy

 A little bit about me… As a clinical counsellor, my specific counselling lens is attachment theory and family systems based, but I also incorporate other modalities including psychodynamic, cognitive behavioral therapy, narrative therapy, compassion focused therapy, solution focussed therapy and mindfulness.
 My previous life experience which influences my approach to counselling includes work in daycare and out of school care, and various pastoral roles working with children, youth, adults and seniors.
 I am passionate about helping people discover their true self, becoming grounded and empowered to live from that reality.

 Elizabeth Lee, Registered Provisional Psychologist, M.Ed

 All individuals inevitably face hardships and feel deep pain.
 At times issues may become so immense and unmanageable they disrupt a rich, fulfilling life.
 I provide a safe, non-judgmental space and work alongside clients to help them explore, observe, and gain insight for healing and growth.
 Furthermore, I hope to collaborate with clients to cultivate their unique strengths and resources to develop or strengthen adaptive coping skills.

 I received my Master of Education in Counselling Psychology from the University of Toronto.
 Throughout my graduate practicum I worked extensively with adolescents and adults who struggled with diverse issues including: anxiety, depression, trauma, emotion dysregulation, and interpersonal issues.
 I possess an eclectic stance and incorporate components of different therapeutic modalities to individualize psychotherapy for each client, including: Cognitive Behavioral Therapy (CBT), Narrative Therapy, Person-Centered Therapy, and Emotion Focused Therapy (EFT).
 I am excited to hear your story and journey together towards greater gratification and quality of life.

 Outside of work I find joy spending time with my family and friends, reading delightful books, and trail running in nature.

 Dena Samimi-Ward, Registered Psychologist, MACP

-My professional interests centre around attachment based practice and being trauma informed.
-Therefore, I have completed additional certifications in Infant Mental Health, Level 1 and 2 through the Trauma and Loss Centre, and certificate in Play Therapy Based Treatment of Trauma.
+My professional interests centre around Attachment based practice and being Trauma informed.
+Therefore, I have completed additional certifications and trainings in Infant Mental Health, Level 1 and Level 2 through the Trauma and Loss Centre, and Play Therapy Based Treatment of Trauma from RMPTI.
+I am currently working on completing EMDR training.